Frequently Asked Questions

 However, using a pre-paid travel card is still a good idea as you can avoid ATM fees and also you can avoid using (and losing!) your main bank or debit/credit card.

-When searching around for information on how to get a good exchange rate when sending money to Ghana you need to start with finding out the latest Ghanaian Cedi foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Ghana you need to start with finding out the latest Ghanaian Cedi exchange rate for foreign-transfers, which can be very different to the wholesale rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much

 you can save - we make that calculation easy in the below table.